 St. Mary’s makes sure that every child, no matter how medically fragile, attends school.
-Your child’s team considers the least restrictive environment to meet your child’s educational needs.
-School options may include the Southeastern Cooperative Educational Programs’ REACH program, which is housed within St. Mary’s Home or a special education classroom within a public school in Norfolk or Virginia Beach.
+Your child’s Individualized Education Program team considers the least-restrictive environment to meet your child’s educational needs.
+School options may include the SECEP REACH program within St. Mary’s Home or a special education classroom within a comprehensive public school in Norfolk or Virginia Beach.

 SECEP, which stands for Southeastern Cooperative Educational Programs, is an umbrella of programs that serve specific populations of students.

 REACH, which stands for Raising Expectations and Abilities for Children with Complex Health Needs, is the SECEP program housed within St. Mary’s Home.